Teardrop

 Multi-provider choice: Use Anthropic, OpenAI, Google, or point at self-hosted endpoints (vLLM, Ollama, OpenRouter)

 Bring Your Own Key (BYOK): Encrypt and store your own API credentials — Teardrop never sees your keys.
-BYOK orgs pay platform fees for orchestration (per-token when
+BYOK orgs pay only platform orchestration fees (per-token when

-BYOK_TIER_PRICING_ENABLED=true, or flat fee otherwise) in addition to their LLM provider costs.Smart routing: Automatically select models based on cost, speed, or quality
+BYOK_TIER_PRICING_ENABLED=true, or a flat fee otherwise); the LLM provider is billed directly to their own key.Smart routing: Automatically select models based on cost, speed, or quality

 Self-hosted support: Use any OpenAI-compatible endpoint via